How Telehealth Is Revolutionizing Mental Health Care

 The Obstacles to Receiving Care

 Many obstacles remain in place for those living with a mental illness.
 Stigma continues to be one of the largest obstacles to receiving mental health services for some individuals.
-Stigma refers to the fear of shame associated with acknowledging a mental illness and seeking out the help of a professional.
-The less the public understands about mental health care, the more they’re going to scrutinize it.
+Stigma refers to the fear of shame associated with acknowledging mental illness and seeking out the help of a professional.
+The less the public understands about mental health care, the more they will scrutinize it.

 How Telehealth Can Address and Remove These Obstacles

-But telehealth, or what’s known as tele-mental health, can help remove some of these obstacles.
+Telehealth, or telemental health, can help remove some of these obstacles.
 With digital tools and access to broadband internet, patients can now consult with a mental health professional remotely using live video.
 Patients living in these “mental health professional shortage” areas can use these tools to speak with a licensed professional without driving long distances.
 They can also receive care without bringing attention to themselves if their loved ones or colleagues fail to acknowledge their mental illness.